Zeekk3n/Andrey.github.io/_posts/2021-12-28-project-automatic-notion-backup.md

 - Right-click anywhere on the page and select "Inspect Element".
   - 1º click on the "Network" tab, refresh the page (you can press F5).
   - 2º Search for "getPublicSpaceData" and select one occurrence.
-  - 3º Your space ID is the first value associated with the first "id" field.
+  - 3º Your space ID is the first value associated with the first "id" field in the "response" tab.
   - 4º Copy and paste that ID into the *config.json* file under the "NOTION_SPACE_ID" field.

 ![STEPS](https://user-images.githubusercontent.com/67438760/230782980-9794d5d9-1045-4f2a-923b-396b0725f255.png)